 Reverse logistics can present serious challenges, even for businesses with efficient forward logistics operations.

 A reverse logistics audit, a review of KPIs, a clear return policy, and effective digital solutions can all help make reverse logistics simpler.
 Taking care to separate inflow and outflow can also help.
-By keeping these processes separate, a business can simplify returns for warehouse workers and making reverse logistics data easier to track.
+By keeping these processes separate, a business can simplify returns for warehouse workers and make reverse logistics data easier to track.

 Emily Newton is an industrial journalist and Editor-in-Chief of Revolutionized.
 She has over five years of experience covering material handling, manufacturing and supply chain stories.